-– Mark West, Nippon Life Professor of Law
+– Mark West, Dean and Nippon Life Professor of Law

 Japanese Legal Studies Program

 Dean Mark West

 Michigan Law has longstanding ties with Japan.
 The first two Japanese students graduated in the class of 1878, and two of the first six students to receive the LLM degree were Japanese.
 More than half of our faculty has taught in Japan, many as part of our faculty exchange with the University of Tokyo

 .
 Our library has acquired an outstanding collection of books, serials, and computer databases on Japanese law, while our student body includes Japanese graduate students from government, academia, private law firms, and companies, as well as many U.S. law students who are fluent in Japanese or have spent substantial time in Japan.
 Our Japanese alumni continue to play an important role in the intellectual and institutional life of the Law School.

 Students interested in studying in Japan may spend one semester studying at Waseda University Law School for transfer credit toward their JD degree.
 Semester study at Waseda may complement the extensive curricular offerings in Japanese studies at the Law School and the University.

 Students may pursue concurrent work in the graduate program in Japanese Studies and the Law School, leading to both the MA and the JD degrees.
 This joint program recognizes the growing need for specialists who combine training in law with substantive knowledge of Japan.